terra-money/docs/docs/develop/terra-py/get-started-py.md

 :class: note
 In `CreateTxOptions`, the setting of the `gas` parameter to `auto` estimates the amount of gas that may be needed for processing the transaction.
 The `gas_adjustment` parameter allows for this value to be increased in order to meet the minimum gas requirement for processing if the estimated value is determined to be too small.
 In order to ensure acceptance of your transaction, this example sets this parameter to a value of 1.5.
 You may experiment with different parameter values to evaluate which configuration is best for you.
 :::

-## Interacting with Smart Contracts

-In order to interact with a smart contract on Terra, you will have to either deploy your own smart contract on LocalTerra or utilize one of the many exceptional contracts available on the testnet or mainnet.

 ## Next steps